SimdQuickHeap: The QuickHeap Reconsidered: Conclusion

 Another option is to make a SIMD-optimized version of the radix-heap, as it has a similar structure with exponentially growing buckets.

 From the engineering side, optimizing the partitioning might provide further gains.
-A possible drawback of the SimdQuickHeap is the larger memory usage compared to the original QuickHeap.
+A drawback of the SimdQuickHeap is the larger memory usage compared to the original QuickHeap and simple binary heaps.
 Using a list of reusable blocks rather than single vectors could reduce memory usage.
 Furthermore, the implementation could be expanded to support key-value pairs that are both 64 bits, bulk-insertions, and multi-threading.